Lead Product

 - Anti-inflammatory effects (↓IL-1b, IL-6 and TNF-a) in humans were demonstrated by lowering pro-inflammatory transcripts in HIV/AIDS patients.
 Inflammaging is one of the defining characteristics of AD.

 - Another mechanism of action is toggling the enzyme 11-HSD1 in key immune and somatic cells to shift the balance away from the peripheral production of active cortisol.
-Alzheimer's brains have elevated cortisol levels which have negative effects on cognition.
+Alzheimer brains have elevated cortisol levels which have negative effects on cognition.

 - Since BEA stimulates innate immunity, it may address potential infectious causes of AD from opportunistic pathogens that arise due to immunosenescence.
 In a mouse model, infection with M. tuberculosis produces neuroinflammation and neurologic symptoms that mimic AD.
 Mice treated with BEA showed significantly better differences in short- and long-term memory, anxiety and depression.